Initial CCM (Cabin Crew Member) Course R4T0

 Complementary Theoretical Subjects

-English is a key subject in the aeronautical world, so at Ready4Takeoff you will have 1 hour of English a day taught by a native teacher.
+English is a key subject in the aeronautical world, so at Ready4Takeoff you may agree 1 hour of English a day taught by a native teacher (check rate).

 Corporate aviation, onboard service and protocol